-8.2.3 Environmental exposure controls

-Environmental exposure control for the emission of cement particles into air has to be in accordance with the available technology and regulations for the emission of general dust particles.

-Air: Environmental exposure control for the emission of cement particles into air has to be in accordance with the available technology and regulations for the emission of general dust particles.

-Water: Do not wash cement into sewage systems or into bodies of water, to avoid high pH.
-Above pH 9 negative ecotoxicological impacts are possible.
+8.2.3 Environmental exposure controls Environmental exposure control for the emission of cement particles into air from concrete has to be in accordance with the available technology and regulations for the emission of general dust particles.
+Air: Environmental exposure control for the emission of cement particles into air (from concrete) has to be in accordance with the available technology and regulations for the emission of general dust particles.
+Water: Do not wash concrete into sewage systems or into bodies of water, to avoid high pH.
+Above pH 9 negative eco-toxicological impacts are possible.
 Soil and terrestrial environment: No special emission control measures are necessary for the exposure to the terrestrial environment.

-SECTION 9: PHYSICAL AND CHEMICAL PROPERTIES

-9.1 Information on basic physical and chemical properties

-- (a) Appearance: Dry cement is a finely ground solid inorganic material (grey or white powder).
-Main particle size: 5-30 μm - (b) Odour: Odourless - (c) Odour threshold: No odour threshold, odourless - (d) pH: (T = 20°C in water, water-solid ratio 1:2): 11-13.5 - (e) Melting point: > 1 250 °C - (f) Initial boiling point and boiling range: Not applicable as under normal atmospheric conditions, melting point >1 250°C - (g) Flash point: Not applicable as is not a liquid - (h) Evaporation rate: Not applicable as is not a liquid - (i) Flammability (solid, gas): Non-combustible solid which does not cause or contribute to fire through friction - (j) Upper/lower flammability or explosive limits: Not applicable as is not a flammable gas - (k) Vapour pressure: Not applicable as melting point > 1250 °C - (I) Vapour density: Not applicable as melting point > 1250 °C. - (m) Relative density: 2.75-3.20; Apparent density: 0.9-1.5 g/cm3

-- (n) Solubility(ies) in water (T = 20 °C): slight (0.1-1.5 q/I) - (o) Partition coefficient: n-octanol/water: Not applicable as product is an inorganic mixture - (p) Auto-ignition temperature: Not applicable (no pyrophoricity - no organo-metallic, organometalloid or organo-phosphine bindings or of their derivatives, and no other pyrophoric constituent in the composition) - (q) Decomposition temperature: Not applicable as no organic peroxide present - (r) Viscosity: Not applicable as not a liquid - (s) Explosive properties: Not applicable.
+SECTION 9: PHYSICAL AND CHEMICAL PROPERTIES 9.1 Information on basic physical and chemical properties This information applies to the whole mixture. (a) Appearance: Rapid Setting is a fine gained granular inorganic material (grey).
+Main particle size: 5μm -5 mm - (b) Odour: Odourless - (c) Odour threshold: No odour threshold, odourless - (d) pH: (T = 20°C in water, water-solid ratio 1:2): 11-13.5 - (e) Melting point: > 1 250 °C - (f) Initial boiling point and boiling range: Not applicable as under normal atmospheric conditions, melting point >1 250°C - (g) Flash point: Not applicable as is not a liquid - (h) Evaporation rate: Not applicable as is not a liquid - (i) Flammability (solid, gas): Non-combustible solid which does not cause or contribute to fire through friction - (j) Upper/lower flammability or explosive limits: Not applicable as is not a flammable gas - (k) Vapour pressure: Not applicable as melting point > 1250 °C - (l) Vapour density: Not applicable as melting point > 1250 °C - (m) Relative density: 2.75-3.20; Apparent density: 0.9-1.5 g/cm3 - (n) Solubility(ies) in water (T = 20 °C): slight (0.1-1.5 g/l) - (o) Partition coefficient: n-octanol/water: Not applicable as product is an inorganic mixture - (p) Auto-ignition temperature: Not applicable (no pyrophoricity no organo-metallic, organo-metalloid or organo-phosphine bindings or of their derivatives, and no other pyrophoric constituent in the composition) - (r) Viscosity: Not applicable as not a liquid - (s) Explosive properties: Not applicable.
 Not explosive or pyrotechnic.
 Not in itself capable by chemical reaction of producing gas at such temperature and pressure and at such a speed as to cause damage to the surroundings.
-Not capable of a self-sustaining exothermic chemical reaction. - (t) Oxidising properties: Not applicable as does not cause or contribute to the combustion of other materials
+Not capable of a self-sustaining exothermic chemical reaction. - (t) Oxidising properties: Not applicable as does not cause or contribute to the combustion of other materials.
 9.2.
-Other information
+Other information Not applicable.